+Fig. 1.3 shows the architecture of HDFS.
+A central namenode maintains the metadata of the file system.
 Its main responsibilities include block management and replication management.
 Real data are stored on datanodes managed by the namenode.
 HDFS allows administrators to specify network topology and thus is rack-aware.
-Metadata requests from HDFS clients are processed by namenode.
-Clients directly communicate with datanodes to read and write data.
-The namenode is a single point of failure.
-All metadata are lost if it fails permanently.
+Metadata requests from HDFS clients are processed by namenode, after which clients directly communicate with datanodes to read and write data.
+The namenode is a single point of failure because all metadata are lost if it fails permanently.
 To mitigate the problem, a secondary namenode runs simultaneously which performs periodic checkpoints of the image and edit log of the namenode.